Charmarke1/VLans/README.md

 ![IP Config interface]()

-Next we will configure an static IP To PC/0 by choosing the option Static
+Next we will configure an static IP To PC/0 by clicking on the Static option

 - VLAN 20 – Assigned to the next 3 PCs.